TahsinOP/e_Yantra_2023-2024_Cosmo_Logitstic/README.md

 https://github.com/TahsinOP/e_Yantra_2023-2024_Cosmo_Logitstic/assets/117567813/a50750c0-593b-4c77-90c6-3d2d47225154

 ## Task 4 : ( Deadline : 19th January )  -----  Finished at Rank # 16 - 59.31/100
-### Reasons due to which we couldn't complete hardware tasks
-#### Task4A :

-#### Task4B :
-i .The main issue was with servoing ( not axis mapping ) we were directly using the difference calculated and scaling it to the twist messages

-ii .
-The above logic worked well in simualation performed very poorly in hardware

-Solution : Should have used the unit vector logic suggested in 2A ( Find the unit vector using diff_vector / distance and scale it accordingly ) .
-This will handle the velocities of the end-effector more dynamically

 1. Task 4A : 2nd slot completed ( Marks : 10/35)

    Status : Navigation and docking completed ( Need to attach and undock)